Reducing Gang Violence

 What We’re Doing:

-- Strengthening agency coordination to reduce youth gang involvement.
+• Strengthening agency coordination to reduce youth gang involvement.
 CCYJ brings together schools, law enforcement, policymakers, social service providers, and other organizations to form a Steering Committee that informs policy changes that impact gang/group involved youth, collects data, and develops an innovative, coordinated approach to address gang/group-involvement countywide.

-- Connecting gang/group-involved youth and young adults to needed support.
-Through a coordinated team of service providers, LINC is intervening with young people and reengaging them in secondary education; connecting them to counselling, treatment services, and employment opportunities; and reducing gang/group involvement by engaging them in mentorship and pro-social programs and other services they need to succeed.
+• Connecting gang/group-involved youth and young adults to needed support.
+Through a coordinated team of service providers, LINC is intervening with young people and reengaging them in secondary education; connecting them to counseling, treatment services, and employment opportunities; and reducing gang/group involvement by engaging them in mentorship and pro-social programs and other services they need to succeed.
 The multidisciplinary team model helps youth and young adults set and reach their educational, employment, and pro-social goals.
 CCYJ facilitates three multidisciplinary teams serving South Seattle and six South King County school districts:

-- Highline School District
+• Highline School District

-- Federal Way
+• Federal Way School District

-- Office of Juvenile Justice and Delinquency Prevention’s National Gang Violence Awareness Week 2019: LINC in Focus View PDF
+• Office of Juvenile Justice and Delinquency Prevention’s National Gang Violence Awareness Week 2019: LINC in Focus View PDF

-- LINC 2018 Community Assessment Update: Presentation | Full Document
+• LINC 2018 Community Assessment Update: Presentation | Full Document